Uzaaft/get_started_with_psd2/README.md

 COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Getting Started
+# Limitations:
+The code in this repository only contain code that works with the AISP section of the DNB API.
+Please see the TODO list at the bottom of the README if to see what features the team is working on implementing.

+## Requirements:

 First, you should sign up at the [DNB Developer portal](https://developer.dnb.no), and read the Documentation there.
-## Requirements:

 There are two requirements to get this code up and running.
 One is is to authenticate yourself when asking for consent from the DNB API.
 In the Sandbox API it is required to go to the link provided when asking for consent.
 This is handled by the code provided in this repository by using [Selenium](https://www.selenium.dev) and the [Chromium Driver](https://chromedriver.chromium.org/downloads).
 The [Selenium Documentation](https://www.selenium.dev/documentation/en/) is a great place to start if you have further enquiries about web automation.
 The second requirement is to create, and download a certificate from [here](https://developer.dnb.no/profile/psd2).